- Do you struggle to pay your energy bills?

 If you don’t have access to the internet, staff at your local library and Children’s Centre can help if you don’t have internet access, but remember to bring a copy of a recent gas and electricity bill with you.
-Family and friends might also be able to assist as up to five separate home addresses can be registered with the same email address.
+Friends and family might also be able to assist as up to five separate addresses can be registered with the same email.

-Alternatively, you can contact the Home Energy Team on (01472) 326296, option 5, with your latest fuel bill and the team will be able to register you.
+Alternatively you can contact the Home Energy Team at North East Lincolnshire Council on 01472 324782 with your latest fuel bill and they will be able to register for you.